syfantid/CC-Labs-Solutions/Lab-6/README.md

 #### Q63: What problems have you found developing this section?
 How did you solve them?

 When getting tweets from user timeline, we received index out of range error because in default, api.user_timeline() gets 20 tweets from user timeline.
 We have to add count=100 inside to get the last 100 tweets.
+Also we had some issues with building JSON strings of valid JSON format.
+But after we searched online we found the solution.

 #### Q64: How long have you been working on this session (including the optional part)?
 What have been the main difficulties you have faced and how have you solved them?
+Approximately we spent 9 hours each for the whole lab 6 including optional part.